Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Neighbouring Datasets

 \section{Neighbouring Datasets}

-When preparing data, developers routinely make decisions that involve choosing between neighbouring datasets.
-Examples include: active learning~\citep{ren2021survey}, where the new data points to label are chosen while the rest of the dataset remains unchanged; data imputation~\citep{miao2022experimental}, where a few missing values are filled leading to datasets varied in only those data points; and handling outliers~\citep{neale2016iterative}, where normalizing only affects outliers (see Figure \ref{fig:neighbouring} for illustrations).
+When preparing data, developers routinely make decisions that can be seen as choosing between neighbouring datasets.
+Examples include: active learning~\citep{ren2021survey}, where new data points to label are chosen while the rest of the dataset remains unchanged; data imputation~\citep{miao2022experimental}, where a few missing values are filled leading to datasets varied in only those data points; and handling outliers~\citep{neale2016iterative}, where normalizing only affects outliers (see Figure \ref{fig:neighbouring} for illustrations).

 Making these choices with an awareness of multiplicity allows developers to understand and control the downstream trends.
-Thus, studying multiplicity for neighbouring datasets can enable multiplicity-aware data collection and preparation practices from the outset and lead to informed decision-making.
+Thus, studying multiplicity for neighbouring datasets can enable multiplicity-aware data preparation practices from the outset and lead to informed decision-making.